 Do we need to be members?
 If the parents of children to be baptized are not yet members of The Falls Church Anglican, we ask that they make the commitment to join the church by signing the Declaration of Baptism, and attend the next series of the newcomers course and the confirmation course.
 However, their child may be baptized before these classes are completed.
 For information about these classes, contact Erin O'Keefe.
 Adult baptism candidates should be members or in the process of becoming members of our church.

 What is required of us at baptism?
 It is required that we renounce Satan, repent of our sins, and accept Jesus as our Lord and Savior.
 Attending two baptism classes, which explain the meaning of this sacrament, is also required.
-If I have more questions contact Donna Wills, Baptism coordinator (571-282-0207).
+If I have more questions contact our baptism coordinator (571-282-0202).

 We encourage all who consider The Falls Church Anglican to be their spiritual home to become official members of our church!
 Why become a member?
 Membership shows that you are committed to and in agreement with The Falls Church Anglican's mission, ministry, and community.
 As a member you are eligible to: